digilou/code_wars/README.md

-# code_wars
+# Code Katas on Code Wars

-Solutions to Code Wars kata I'm challenged with.
+Solutions to [Code Wars](https://www.codewars.com/) katas that I've been challenged with.
+So far, I'm solving using JavaScript, in hopes of adding Ruby, Python, and C# in the future.